 From Africa to Virginia

-Permanent gallery exhibits at Jamestown Settlement highlight the culture of the first known Africans in Virginia and the experience of people of African descent in colonial America.
+Permanent gallery exhibits at Jamestown Settlement highlight the culture of the first recorded Africans in Virginia in 1619 and the experience of people of African descent in colonial America.
 At the American Revolution Museum at Yorktown, discover stories of African and African Americans during the American Revolution.